alexwhan/thatsnotmy/README.md

 This is a ridiculous, single function package to generate titles for books in the "That's not my..." series of children's books.

+## TLDR

+You can access a [demo shiny app](https://alexwhan.shinyapps.io/thatsnotmyapp/) if the below is too much hassle.

 ## Installation

 You can install this package from github with: